 A party that is directly involved in a decision of an administrative body of the EUR may lodge an objection to that decision by sending a notice of objection to the AKB.
-The AKB does not advice on objections from students en external candidates.
+The AKB does not advice on objections from students en external candidates concerning a decision taken pursuant to the WHW.
 These objections will be handled by the GAS in accordance with the provisions of Article 7.63a of the WHW.